 [Public Policy Sessions 2026] What does Digital Sovereignty mean for the Civil Society?

-You will have also the chance to meet the growing ISOC Switzerland Chapter and its new home at the center of Zurich, the L200 space, and participate in the discussion!
+You will also have the chance to meet the growing ISOC Switzerland Chapter and its new home at the center of Zurich, the L200 space, and participate in the discussion!

 You can watch previous Public Policy Sessions organized in 2024 and 2025 and become an ISOC-CH member or join our announcement list to stay in touch.